ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Join Request {#ssec-key-distribution-request}

 The Client sends a Key Distribution Request to the KDC.
 This corresponds to a CoAP POST request to the /ace-group/gid endpoint at the KDC, where gid is the group identifier of the group to join.
-This endpoint is the same as the 'scope' value of the Authorization Request/Response.
+This endpoint is the same as the 'scope' value of the Authorization Request/Response, or it can be retrieved from it.

 ### Join Response {#ssec-key-distribution-response}